thinkphp/computer-science-in-c/data-structures/Disjoint-sets /README.md

 A partition P of a set S is a set of sets {S1,S2,…,Sn} such that every element of S is in exactly one Si

+Put another way:
+– S1 ∪ S2 ∪ . . . ∪ Sk = S
+– i ≠ j implies Si ∩ Sj
+ = ∅ (sets are disjoint with each other)

 #### References:

 * https://courses.cs.washington.edu/courses/cse373/14sp/lecture10.pdf